 Christmas Day is often a scorcher!
 Please don’t leave your pet out in the heat while you are all busy inside cooking and celebrating.
 Ensure they have plenty of water available.

 Also, its best to limit their exercise.
 Avoid letting them run around all day outside with the kids.
-Heat Stress is a common cause for emergency vet visits on Christmas Day and can be life threatening!
+Heat Stress is a common cause of emergency vet visits on Christmas Day and can be life-threatening!
 Bring small pets like rabbits and guinea pigs into a cooler place.
 As little as 26 degrees can cause fatality.

 Don’t let your dog become a hot dog this summer!
 Pets can’t refill their water bowls, turn on the air con or grab a coldie from the fridge, so it’s up to us to ensure their comfort during those hot, hot summer days!
 On those 35-40-degree days bitumen, concrete and sand can get blisteringly hot!
 Please don’t expect your dog to walk on it before you have tested the heat with your own foot or hand!
 Whenever you take your dog out, place the back of your hand on the pavement.
 If you cannot hold it there for five seconds, then it’s too hot to walk your dog.